SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 **Note**: The words are separated by a dash (-) and every word but the program language is Proper case (Initial letter is capitalized and the further letters aren't).

-For *Type* it is: Submit, Visual, Download
+For *Type* it is: Submit, Rendering, Download

 For *Test*: add the Test to the name if it is a framework plugin simply showing off how to write a particular plugin type